 40 and greater

 Lower BMI is a weight range that is between a BMI of 30 and 40.
-This range is on the lower end of the spectrum of obesity, but a person in this range is still obese and runs a risk of developing other health problems.
-Right now, those who have lower BMI have few options for weight loss- exercise and dieting are their only options, as bariatric surgery requires patients to have an MBI of at least 35 if they have comorbidities and 40 if they don’t.
+This range is on the lower end of the spectrum of obesity, but a person in this range is still obese and runs a risk of developing other obesity related health problems.
+Right now, those who have lower BMI have few options for weight loss– exercise and dieting are their only options, as bariatric surgery requires patients to have a BMI of at least 35 if they have comorbidities and 40 if they don’t.

 Causes Of Obesity